 - The Women’s Hospital at St.Vincent - This hospital is dedicated to the care of women and their newborns.
 It is the largest free-standing hospital in central Indiana devoted exclusively to health care for women of all ages.
 At St Vincent Women’s Hospital, women and their families experience patient-centered care within a healing environment that is focused on caring for the entire patient—body, mind and spirit.
 In-house neonatologists are on staff 24/7.
 This is the home of the state’s largest NICU; it houses both the Level III Perinatal Center and a Level IIIC NICU in one building, with 85 beds.
 Ten of these beds compose the Continuing Care Nursery and are dedicated to those infants requiring a level of care above the normal newborn nursery but not an intensive care setting.
 Pediatric Residents complete a NICU rotation every year of their training

-- Joshua Max Simon Primary Care Center - Opened in 2007, this buildings the home of the Pediatric Primary Care Clinic.
+- Joshua Max Simon Primary Care Center - Opened in 2007, this building's the home of the Pediatric Primary Care Clinic.
 The pediatric clinic sees an average of 500 patients a week and is staffed by dedicated pediatricians, an adolescent medicine pediatrician, a developmental pediatrician and a pediatric psychiatrist.
 Pediatric Residents complete an Outpatient Clinic rotation every year of their training at the Primary Care Center.
 The resident continuity clinics take place in this setting as well.
-First and second year residents have one half day a week of continuity clinic with the third year residents scheduled for two half day clinics per week.
+First, second and third year residents have one half day a week of continuity clinic and third year residents have the option of two half day clinics per week.

 Pediatric Residents also complete rotations at various specialty and subspecialty locations on the Peyton Manning Children’s Hospital and St. Vincent Campus.
 Below are just a few: